 Evie also produced a torrent of art inspired by some key moments from the film.
 Unfortunately the originals went missing before we were able to get individual photos of them.

 Lauren is another young viewer who was inspired to create art.
 This painting is Lauren’s response to Swinging the Lambeth Walk; she says the blobs are jellybeans.

 Do you know a budding film reviewer?
 Got a younger whānau member who’d like to share their thoughts on a film in our collection?
-Send short reviews or artwork to email@example.com or post them directly to our Facebook.
+Email us short reviews or artwork, or post them directly to our Facebook.

-Banner image – Erik Shiozaki, Portrait of Len Lye with ‘King of Plants Meets FIrst Man’, 1970s.
-Len Lye Foundation Collection, Govett-Brewster Art Gallery
+Hero image: Erik Shiozaki, Portrait of Len Lye with ‘King of Plants Meets the First Man’, 1970s.
+Len Lye Foundation Collection, Govett-Brewster Art Gallery.